 In 2017, Solway continued investment in social development – USD 60,000 was allocated for social activities: local football, handball, and wrestling clubs, culture and community relations, including folk music groups and local NGOs, pre-schools, and correctional educational programs in the Radovish municipality.

-Buchim successfully completed the Environmental baseline survey, and the archaeological investigation of footprint and Environmental impact assessment study for the Borov Dol mine development.
-The proposed Solway investment in the Borov Dol mine project should lead to prolongation of the Buchim industrial operation for up to 10 years and improvement in local community support for three municipalities – Konche, Shtip and Radovish.
+Bucim successfully completed the Environmental baseline survey, and the archaeological investigation of footprint and Environmental impact assessment study for the Borov Dol mine development.
+The proposed Solway investment in the Borov Dol mine project should lead to prolongation of the Bucim industrial operation for up to 10 years and improvement in local community support for three municipalities – Konche, Shtip and Radovish.